If you are convinced that you want to at least try this type of archery, you better look for the best one.

 For such a low price, this is the best compound bow for kids that you can find online.
 It is well-made and just easy to use for children at least 9 years old.

 This is for target-shooting, not for hunting.
 It doesn’t advertise how fast this could go, but a low draw weight of the bow means it doesn’t go fast enough to kill a small game in a humane way.
 It is also only available in right-hand version.

-But again, this is the best compound bow that you can give your child at just over $50.
+But again, this is the best compound bow that you can give your child for this affordable price point.
 The Crossman Elkhorn Jr. will get your child into archery for sure.

 Another one from Southland Archery Supply, this 25-80 Lbs.
 19-31” Draw Length Compound Bow is a fast and efficient bow that weighs just about 4 pounds.
 So if you are going hunting, this won’t be a big burden to carry around.